hardy613/es6-notes/async-vs-sync.md

 ## Introduction

 In programming, synchronous operations block instructions until the task is completed, while asynchronous operations can execute without blocking other operations.
-Asynchronous operations are generally complete by firing an event or by calling a provided callback function.
+Asynchronous operations are generally completed by firing an event or by calling a provided callback function.

 ## Breaking Down JavaScript